yaronO/dns-sniffer/README.md

 ### Prerequisites

-The code uses the libpcap development package, install if not already install
+The code uses the libpcap development package, install if not already installed
 * libpcap
   ```sh
   sudo apt-get install libpcap-dev